I have yet to see a commercial gym without mirrors on the wall. They are helpful in many ways and a staple of gym culture.

 Alternatives to mirrors

-I don’t really have the wall space for mirrors, but I believe strongly in the importance of constantly monitoring your form.
+I don’t have the wall space for mirrors, but I believe strongly in constantly monitoring your form.
 How do you do that without mirrors?
 Like so much else these days, you do it on your phone.

 This, combined with good notes so I can progress week to week, has been a great alternative to having mirrors in my gym.

-If you already have your phone out and recording, there’s another option that can be just as effective as having a mirror.
+If you already have your phone out and recording, another option can be as effective as having a mirror.

-For those of you that have installed a TV in your home gym, you may be able to broadcast the image from your phone up to your TV.
+Those of you who have installed a TV in your home gym may be able to broadcast the image from your phone up to your TV.
 Most smartphones will do this to most smart TVs with no additional gear needed.

 If you don’t have a smart TV, adding an inexpensive item like a Roku or Amazon Fire TV Stick is a quick way to gain this functionality.
 (Please check compatibility with your phone and TV before buying!)

-If you hang your TV on a swivel arm like this one you can pick up inexpensively on Amazon, you can see yourself even easier and in more areas of your gym.
+If you hang your TV on a swivel arm like this one you can pick up inexpensively on Amazon, you can see yourself even more easily and in more areas of your gym.

 Get a trainer

 This is not a less expensive option than mirrors.
 But it is a lot better.
-Even if you hire someone to get you started the right way by simply coaching the major compound barbell movements, you’ll be way ahead of most people.
+Even if you hire someone to get you started by simply coaching the major compound barbell movements, you’ll be way ahead of most people.

-I’ve been training on and off most of my adult life (more off than on if I’m being honest) and there is simply no comparison to the progress, accountability, and consistency I’ve gained by working with a trainer over the last year.
+I’ve been training on and off most of my adult life (more off than on if I’m being honest), and there is simply no comparison to the progress, accountability, and consistency I’ve gained by working with a trainer over the last two years.

 So should you put mirrors in your gym?
 Only you can answer that.
-There are lots of shoulds and musts and ought tos thrown around when researching home gyms.
+There are lots of shoulds and musts thrown around when researching how to build a home gym.

-In the end, you have to build a gym you’ll actually use and enjoy.
+Ultimately, you have to build a gym you’ll use and enjoy.
 It needs to become a valued part of your everyday life.

 If mirrors will help with this, then put them in.
 If not, then don’t!
 It’s your gym, after all!